snigdhaj03/pokeman/README.md

     3.1 Open src -->Component -->data-->Run npm install and then npm start.
     Before open the project need to install these packages : npx create-react-app pokeman, npm install react-paginate.

-    3.2 To search the pokemon list : For example : Bulbasaur
+    3.2 To search the pokemon list, Enter in search box the pokemon name : For example : Bulbasaur